lacanoid/datalink/README.md

 - SQL/MED functions DLURLCOMPLETEWRITE, DLURLPATHWRITE
 - SQL/MED function DLREPLACECONTENT
 - Foreign server support for file:// URLs (for files on other servers)

-Datalinks as defined by SQL/MED should provide:
-- Transactional semantics
-- Checking if file exists
-- Protection of linked file against renaming or deletion
-- Read access control through database
-- Write access control through database
-- Point-in-time recovery
-- Deletion of files no longer referenced
-- Access to files on different servers

 Installation
 ------------